 I’m Hannah Brown, a bookbinder working from my home studio in Shepton Mallet, Somerset, where I’ve lived since 2017.
-I specialise in fine bookbinding and other bespoke commissioned works, using a variety of materials and objects to create unique, hand-crafted pieces from scratch.
+I am a recently elected Fellow of Designer Bookbinders, specialising in fine bookbinding and other bespoke commissioned works, using a variety of materials and objects to create unique, hand-crafted pieces from scratch.

 I studied Three-Dimensional Craft at Brighton University, taking bookbinding evening classes at the same time.
 When I graduated, I transferred to classes at The Institute in London.